surniaulula/wpsso/readme.txt

 * *Improvements*
 	* None.
 * *Bugfixes*
-	* Updated the WpssoProUtilWpseoMeta module to work in combination with the WpssoProSeoWpseo module (Pro version).
+	* Updated the WpssoProUtilWpseoMeta module to work in conjunction with the WpssoProSeoWpseo module (Pro version).
 * *Developer Notes*
 	* None.